mm1ke/qemu-init/README.md

 # qemu-init

-qemu-init contains scripts for starting, stoping and manipulating qemu virtual machines.
-It includes 3 scripts and one example configuration file for virtual machines.
+qemu-init contains scripts for starting, stoping and manipulating qemu virtual machines and includes init scripts for `openrc`.
 ### kvm.init
 kvm.init is a openrc init script usually used in gentoo.
 This can be used to create system services to start virtual machines via openrc.
+### kvm
+kvm is the default configuration file for the `kvm.init` script.
 ### qvm
 qvm is the qemu vm manager for stoping, starting, editing or simply listing virtual machines.
 It can be run as root and non-root users to play around with virtual machines.
 ### default.config
 default.config shows an example configuration used for **kvm.init** and **qvm**.
-It also includes comments and sane default in order to quickly setup any virtual machine.
+It also includes comments and sane defaults in order to quickly setup any virtual machine.
+### qvm-completion.bash
+this file contains a completion script for qvm.

 ## Installation
 In order to use these script simply copy **qvm** into `/usr/bin/`.
-If you're using the openrc init system and want to start vms as a service simply put **kvm.init** into `/etc/init.d/` and symlink vm configurations to it. configuration files need to be in `/etc/conf.d`.
+If you're using the openrc init system and want to start vms as a service simply put **kvm.init** into `/etc/init.d/` and symlink vms to it. configuration files need to be in `CONF_PATH` (default is /etc/qvm/), which is set in `/etc/conf.d/kvm`.
 For example:
 `cp kvm.init /etc/init.d/`
+`cp kvm /etc/conf.d/`
-`cp default.config /etc/conf.d/kvm.windows`
+`cp default.config /etc/qvm/kvm.windows`
 `cd /etc/init.d/`
 `ln -s kvm.init kvm.windows`